jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 Improvise for awhile within those notes, making a point of dwelling on the 6&#x302; as "home".

-Assembling modes in this way is easier than memorizing the shapes of all the notes of all the modes.
+Assembling modes in this way is easier than memorizing the shapes of all the notes of all the modes on the fretboard.
-We just have to memorize the major scale and the Ionian mode.
+We just have to memorize the major scale and the Ionian tetrachord.

 Compare the assembled tetrachords to Ionian to quickly identify the intervals.